rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 \end{tabular}
 \end{center}

-\motivdef an abstract circuit is simpler than a directed acyclic graph; target vertex; gate, of a given wire is not immediately extractable from the relation.
-Yet it is minimally sufficient to compute the circuit; a simpler structure for proofs.
+\motivdef an abstract circuit is simpler than a directed acyclic graph.
+The target vertex; a gate, of a given wire is not immediately extractable from the relation.
+Yet it is minimally sufficient to compute the circuit.
+A simpler structure for proofs.
 In the theory of properads, an abstract circuit models a colored pasting scheme[@yau2015-ssec8.2].

 It is worth clarifying the naming conventions.
 A gadget is a composition of gates (we will define notation for gate and gadget composition as the build predicate later).
 Thus an abstract circuit is a gadget as well.
 However when we say circuit, we may refer to the following: